8:00 AM - 3:30 PM

 Celebrating Ten Years of Scientific Discovery & Innovation

-The Stanford Department of Pediatrics invites you to the 10th Annual Pediatrics Research Retreat: Ten Years of Scientific Discovery and Innovation on Friday, April 19.
-This event is an opportunity for faculty, fellows, residents, postdoctoral scholars, and students of all disciplines to share the latest research developments in their field.
-The research retreat will include scientific presentations, a poster session, and networking opportunities.
+The Stanford Department of Pediatrics thanks all of our attendees, presenters, and participants for joining us for the 10th Annual Pediatrics Research Retreat in celebrating Ten Years of Scientific Discovery and Innovation on Friday, April 19.
+This event was an opportunity for faculty, fellows, residents, postdoctoral scholars, and students of all disciplines to share the latest research developments in their field.
+The research retreat will included scientific presentations, a poster session, and networking opportunities.

 (Updated April 12, 2019)

 07:50AM - 08:00AM

 08:55AM - 09:20AM

 Adventures Through the Porthole of the Microscope- Visualizing the Secret Niches Bacteria Use to Colonize Our Epithelium

 Manuel Amieva, MD, PhD (Faculty)